 - Better privacy protections than SOCKS5

-SOCKS5 proxy vs VPN for torrenting and P2P
+SOCKS5 proxy vs VPN: which to use for torrenting and P2P

-If your goal is to do a large amount of web surfing, getting past firewalls or simply protecting your entire online presence regardless the online activity, you’re better off using a VPN.
-The bandwidth will be worse, but not unbearably so if you utilize a higher-quality paid service like those from IPVanish and NordVPN.
+If your goal is to do a large amount of web surfing, get past firewalls, or simply protect your entire online presence regardless of the online activity, you’re better off using a VPN.
+The speeds will be lower, but not unbearably, so if you utilize a higher-quality paid service like those from IPVanish and NordVPN.
 Both services, in fact, have both SOCKS5 proxies and VPN servers.

-*Torrenting while connected to a proxy is not wholly anonymous.
+*Torrenting, while connected to a proxy, is not wholly anonymous.
 Your ISP may still be able to see that you’re uploading and downloading large amounts of data.
-The primary benefit to using a SOCKS5 proxy for P2P is the better upload and download speed, as well the fact that monitoring organizations cannot connect the the newly assigned IP address back to you.
+The primary benefit to using a SOCKS5 proxy for P2P is the better upload and download speed, as well as the fact that monitoring organizations cannot connect the newly assigned IP address back to you.
 This results in more privacy than complete anonymity.